What is Browser Extension?

 Click Finder, in the opened screen select Applications.
 Drag the app from the Applications folder to the Trash (located in your Dock), then right click the Trash icon and select Empty Trash.

-After uninstalling the potentially unwanted program that causes Browser Extension ads, scan your computer for any remaining unwanted components or possible malware infections.
+After uninstalling the potentially unwanted application that causes Ad by Browser Extension redirects, scan your computer for any remaining unwanted components or possible malware infections.
 To scan your computer, use recommended malware removal software.